 Sarah Ann Whitney

 One particularly interesting episode is preserved in Joseph’s own handwriting.
-On Aug 18, 1842, while in hiding to avoid extradition, Smith penned a hand-written letter to Newel and Elizabeth Whitney asking them to visit with their 17 year old daughter Sarah, whom he had secretly married on July 27 without Emma’s (Smith’s wife) knowledge.
+On Aug 18, 1842, while in hiding to avoid extradition, Smith penned a hand-written letter to Newel and Elizabeth Whitney asking them to visit with their 17-year-old daughter Sarah, whom he had secretly married on July 27 without his wife Emma’s knowledge.
 He writes, “If you three would come and see me in this my lonely retreat, it would afford me great relief…do love me, now is the time to afford me succor, in the days of exile.”

 Joseph instructed that “The only thing to be careful of…is to find out when Emma comes… (because) it cannot be safe.”
-He suggested that the reason for their visit would be to “git the fullness of my blessings sealed upon our heads,” despite the parents having already been sealed just days prior.
+He suggested that the reason for their visit would be to “git the fullness of my blessings sealed upon our heads,” and this cannot refer to the parents’ sealing, which had already been performed just days prior.
 Joseph further instructed them to “burn this letter as soon as you read it,” and later to keep the marriage secret from their son, whom he feared could cause “serious trouble.”

-Three weeks after penning the letter, Joseph exercised his authority as sole Trustee of Church assets to grant young Sarah a parcel of land for $1,000 ($31,000 in 2017 dollars), owned by the Church, one block from his own home.
+Further evidence of Smith’s desire to conceal his relationship with Whitney can be seen three weeks after penning the letter, when Smith exercised his authority as sole Trustee of Church assets to grant young Sarah Ann Whitney a parcel of land for $1,000 ($31,000 in 2017 dollars), owned by the Church, one block from his own home.

 - Smith, Whitney, the Familial Dynamics of Nauvoo Polygamy, Professor Ben Park